Jman1868/advice-generator-app/README.md

 ```
 ### Useful resources

 - [CSS Tricks](https://css-tricks.com/) - This site helped me create good looking css.
-I'd recommend it to anyone who feels like they could imrpove in css.
+I'd recommend it to anyone who feels like they could improve in css.
 It has many great tips and I refrence this site a ton whenever I create new projects.
 - [FlexboxGuide](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) - This is an amazing article which helped me finally understand flexbox.
 I hadnt used flexbox in a while so I was a little rusty but this article really helped me refresh my memory.
 - [Removing default css](https://css-tricks.com/overriding-default-button-styles/) - A great article about removing default css.
 ## Author